Digital-Intelligence-Unit/NHS_Business_Intelligence_Platform_Backend/README.md

 This package has multiple scripts that can be run using the commands listed below.

-- `npm run offline-backup` - Creates a backup of the database and stores locally.
+- `npm run offline-backup` - Creates a backup of the database and secrets locally.
+Please note that the postgresql backups will take some time to complete due to the size of the database.
 - `npm run create-databases` - Creates the databases required for the application.
 - `npm run remove-databases` - Removes the databases created for the application.